little-yellow-bean/vue-bs-modal/README.md

           }

           // need to manually close the modal if you click the left/right button.
-          // or you can set the autoClose configration modalRef.close();
+          // or you can set the autoClose configuration modalRef.close();
         });
     },